Generate rather than Retrieve: Large Language Models are Strong Context Generators: Appendix

-In this paper, we propose to leverage large language models, such as GPT-3~\citep{brown2020language} and OPT~\citep{zhang2022opt}, to directly generate contextual documents for a given question, instead of retrieving them from an external corpus, such as Wikipedia.
-Our approach has two main advantages.
-First, as the cross-attention step in a large language model is highly expressive, requiring the model to explain every token in the question and document, resulting in a better estimation.
-As a consequence, the generated contextual documents tend to be more specific to the question than retrieved documents, making it easier to select the correct answer from the generated contextual documents.
-Second, large language models have been trained with considerably large amounts of data and parameters, allowing a type of ``look up" of world knowledge stored in the model parameters.
+In this paper, we propose to leverage large language models, such as InstructGPT~\citep{ouyang2022training}, to directly generate contextual documents for a given question, instead of retrieving relevant documents from an external corpus, such as Wikipedia.
+Our approach has two main advantages. {First, we show that generated contextual documents contain the correct answer more often than the top retrieved documents.
+We believe this is because large language models generate contextual documents by performing deep token-level cross-attention between all the question and document contents, resulting in generated documents that are more specific to the question than retrieved documents.
+Second, we show that our approach significantly outperforms directly generating answers from large language models despite not incorporating any new external information.
+This is mainly because the task of generating document-level contexts is close to the objective of causal language modeling pre-training, so the world knowledge stored in the model parameters can be better utilized. }

 We show, on multiple datasets, that generated documents are more likely to contain correct answers than the top retrieved documents.
 Notably, in dense retrieval methods, as more documents are retrieved, the recall of documents containing the correct answer increases~\citep{karpukhin2020dense}.
 However, the recall performance does not scale as well with generated documents because even with sampling methods, generated documents tend to contain duplicate information.
 In order to improve the recall performance of generated documents, we propose a novel clustering-based prompt method.
 We synthesize a prompt with in-context demonstrations of question-document pairs sampled from diverse clusters.
 These prompts result in generated documents that cover different perspectives of the question and improve the scaling of performance as more documents are generated per question.